Table of Contents

 Let's take a look at two cases where English is not a source language:

-• The content is written in a different language (ex.
-Chinese, German) and needs to be translated into English to then be translated into other target languages.
+• The content is written in a different language (e.g., Chinese, German) and needs to be translated into English to be then translated into other target languages.

-• The content is written in a not-ideal “developer” English and needs to be reviewed/polished and then translated into the target languages.
+• The content is written in non-production-ready “developer” English and needs to be reviewed/polished and then translated into the target languages.

 There are a few possible workflows for such cases.